 You must have the free Adobe Reader to view the maps and brochures that are in pdf format (.pdf).

 Alternate versions of the text of the brochures are in rich text and text formats.
 Click on the files to view them.
 To download (.rtf) files:

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-The park is located between McConnellsburg and Mercersburg, Pennsylvania, near the village of Cove Gap along PA Route 16.
-From U.S. Route 30 at Fort Loudon, Pennsylvania take PA Route 75 south and follow the signs to Cove Gap and the park.
+The park is between McConnellsburg and Mercersburg, Pennsylvania, near the village of Cove Gap along PA 16.
+From U.S. 30 at Fort Loudon, take PA 75 south and follow signs to Cove Gap and the park.